 • Are there better ways to accomplish our charitable giving goals?

-In addition to displaying a thorough picture of current and future financial prospects, the second result of this process is to accelerate the formation of an open and helpful relationship with Foster Group advisers and your other professionals who add expertise and value relative to goals and objectives.
+In addition to displaying a thorough picture of current and future financial prospects, the second result of this process is to accelerate the formation of an open and helpful relationship with Foster Group advisors and your other professionals who add expertise and value relative to goals and objectives.
 We continue to find that the most helpful and understandable solutions to many planning concerns are found in the context of relationships.